TeriForey/fawkes/docs/source/user_guide.rst

 LDAP Support
 ~~~~~~~~~~~~

 Basic support for authentication via LDAP has been added recently.
-To enable LDAP login for your environment, login with your admin account, navigate to ``Settings/LDAP`` and configure Phoenix to match your LDAP environment.
+To enable LDAP login for your environment, login with your admin account, navigate to ``Settings/LDAP`` and configure Fawkes to match your LDAP environment.

 .. image:: _images/settings_ldap.png